Induced almost para-K\"ahler Einstein metrics on cotangent bundles: Introduction

 where $\tau$ as before denotes the tautological $1$-form of $T^*M$.

 The purpose of this note is to relate the metric $\varphi^*h_A$ to the Patterson--Walker metric of the Weyl connection $\nabla$.
-In particular, we show -- see \cref{thm:main} below -- that $\varphi^*h_A$ has a universal structure given by
+In particular, we show -- see \cref{thm:main} below -- that $\varphi^*h_A$ can be written in a uniform way as

 where $h_0$ is the Patterson--Walker metric for $\nabla$.
 Further, $\boldsymbol{q}$ is a symmetric covariant $2$-tensor field on $T^*M$ which only depends on the underlying geometric structure and which is semibasic for the projection $\nu : T^*M \to M$.
-Moreover, $\boldsymbol{q}$ is homogeneous of degree $2$ in the fibres of $T^*M$, that is, satisfies $(\mathcal{S}_{t})^*\boldsymbol{q}=t^2\boldsymbol{q}$ where $\mathcal{S}_t : T^*M \to T^*M$ denotes scaling of a cotangent vector by the factor $t \in \R^*$.
+Moreover, $\boldsymbol{q}$ is homogeneous of degree $2$ in the fibres of $T^*M$, that is, satisfies $(\mathcal{S}_{t})^*\boldsymbol{q}=t^2\boldsymbol{q}$ where $\mathcal{S}_t : T^*M \to T^*M$ denotes scaling of a cotangent vector by the factor $t \in \R\setminus\{0\}$.
 Hence for any Weyl connection $\nabla$, \eqref{eqn:universalstructure} defines an Einstein metric on $T^*M$ and \eqref{eqn:Omega} makes this into a para-K\"ahler structure.